psychogenic/microcotb/src/examples/simple_usb_bridge/README.md

 ### SUB: Simple USB Bridge

+For this to work, you need an FPGA that includes the testbench (which in turn includes the project) and wraps all that up with a layer that allows listing and r/w access to the signals in the tb.v device under test.

+That top layer implements the "Simple USB Bridge" to accept USB serial connections and respond to commands to list, read and write signals.
+I have this all running on a lattice up5k at the moment.

-My Simple USB Bridge provides read or write access to
+My Simple USB Bridge protocol is dumb and slow, and more a proof of concept than anything, but it still provides read or write access to

   * up to 16 single bit signals, quickly

-  * up to 32 multi-bit signals, using a slightly longer transfer for write operations
+  * up to 32 multi-bit signals (limited to 8 bits as it now stands), using a slightly longer transfer for write operations

 and allows for automatic signal discovery, meaning the DUT on the FPGA is queried for the list of signals available.